AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-10.md

 ###Required entitiy id changes

-For the first row, replace the sensor entities with you own.
-As long as the entities don't use an attribute for the value, the history tool will work.
+For the first row, replace the sensor entities with your own entities.
+As long as the entities do not use an attribute for the value, the history tool will work.

-The `Airvisual` entities should be the same for any installation, so no changes required on that part.

-If you don't have any `occupancy` sensor, replace it with any on/off sensor and the card should at least work!
+The `Airvisual` entities should be the same for every installation, so no changes are needed on that part.
+If you don't have a `presence` sensor, replace it with an on/off sensor and the card should at least work!

-The lights can be replaced with any entity that has a `brightness` attribute.
+Replace the light entities with your light entities that have a `brightness` attribute.

 ##:sak-sak-logo: Configuration